The Parents’ Guide to High School Esports

 What does the high school experience look like?

 Like any other high school sport or extracurricular activity, your student will attend team meetings, practices, and official matches.
 However, since esports is played online, there is no travel required throughout the regular season.
 Players compete from their respective campus, supervised by a coach.
-Currently through PlayVS, students can compete in teams of five for League of Legends and SMITE, and teams of three for Rocket League, three of the most popular titles in esports.
+Currently through PlayVS, students can compete in teams of five for League of Legends, teams of three for Rocket League, and one player at a time for many other popular titles in esports.
 Each school year is divided into two regular seasons, Fall and Spring, each with their own playoff season.

 What equipment does my student need to participate?

 Many school computer labs or libraries already have the equipment needed to participate on campus.
 All your student needs to compete is a PC, keyboard, and mouse.
+Some Nintendo titles require a Nintendo Switch.
 Additional equipment includes a headset with mic, jerseys, and game controllers.

 With their PlayVS season pass, students will receive in-game perks and free copies of games for an even playing field.